sanjass/sanjass.github.io/_posts/2019-07-28-speedup_memoization.md

 #### Single argument functions

-A faster memoization decorator for functions taking a single argument is the one using a dictionary:
+A faster memoization decorator for functions taking a single argument is the one using a class inheriting from the good old  dictionary:
 ```python
 def memodict(my_func):
     """Memoization decorator for a function taking a single argument """